Richard Boucher James: Early life, Jamaica, and England

 Most usually known as Boucher James, he was born 4 March 1822, at Jamaica where his wealthy English mercantile family had coffee plantations.
 He was the youngest son of Herbert Jarrett James and Jane Caroline James, née Vidal.
-His older brothers were William Rhodes James (1817-98) – known as Rhodes – and John Vidal James (1820-97).
+His older brothers were William Rhodes James (1817–98) – known as Rhodes – and John Vidal James (1820–97).

 In 1823, with the abolition of slavery, the family began a move from Jamaica back to England where the three brothers were educated.
 Upon the declaration in February 1836 of the newly-promoted province of South Australia, their father saw opportunities there for the young men as sheep farmers, not as squatters but as land holders.
 He not only purchased land orders, but also hired experienced farmers to accompany and guide his sons.
 The three bachelor brothers arrived at Adelaide together in October 1839 aboard the Dumfries.

 Inman Valley, South Australia

 After a brief stay at Adelaide in tents, early in 1840 the brothers selected and moved to newly-surveyed land at Inman Valley, south of Adelaide, being among the first European settlers there, if not the very first.
 Their pioneering tribulations in establishing a sheep and cattle grazing station and homestead are graphically recounted by William Rhodes James (1817-1898) in his journal.
 ‘James Track’, a present day arterial road, dates from this time.
 The James’ homestead was given its present name, Illowra Estate, by subsequent owners.

 The brothers soon disagreed, going their own ways.
 Following the death of their father in April 1840, Rhodes James returned to England in June 1841, selling out his share in the land orders to his two younger brothers.
 John Vidal James (1820-1897) also soon left the station, settling on his own farming estate at Willunga.
 In 1851 he married Frances Lucy Fisher (1823-1909), daughter of Resident Commissioner J H Fisher.
 The couple returned to England in 1855.

 In the meantime the youngest brother, Boucher James, married at Willunga on 15 August 1848 to Mary Le Brun, née Helmore (1819-1914), a cousin of Porter Helmore (1814-1852), pioneer settler at Encounter Bay.
 Soon regarded as premium sheep breeders and producers, the couple developed their Inman Valley estate until 1853, when it was sold by auction.
-After a couple of years considering possibilities in pastoralism and land speculation, Boucher James invested in Canowie Station, near Burra, in 1857.
+In 1845 Boucher James had made a large but ill-fated investment as one of the 'Nobs' shareholders in the Princess Royal Mining Company, which unsuccessfully vied with the 'Snobs' of the South Australian Mining Association (SAMA) for ownership of the fabulously wealthy copper mines at Burra.
+Now, after a couple of years considering possibilities in pastoralism and land speculation, Boucher James invested in Canowie Station, near Burra, in 1857.